An adverb is a word that’s used to give information about a verb, adjective, or other adverb.

 As luck would have it, we didn’t have to wait long.

-This leads people to the conclusion that hopefully and thankfully should not be used as sentence adverbs.
 In fact, there are no very strong grammatical grounds for criticizing the use of hopefully and thankfully as sentence adverbs: there aren't any rules that ban this sort of development of meaning.
-And there are other adverbs which behave in the same way but which haven’t attracted the same level of condemnation, e.g. frankly or briefly:
+And there are other adverbs that behave in the same way but which haven’t attracted the same level of condemnation—e.g., frankly or briefly: